Al Ahly (men's volleyball): From the mid 1970s to the mid 1980s

 This was one of the most shining parts in Al Ahly volleyball history.
 The team managed to dominate all competitions.
 At this era, Al Ahly managed to clinch 9 titles of the Egyptian volleyball league (won 9 out of 10 played).
 Also, managed to win two Egyptian Volleyball cups.
 The team also won the African champions league twice; 1980 and 1983.
 Both of those African titles were after beating the rival Zamalek in the final.

 On 1981, Al Ahly managed to win Afro-European cup that was held in Netherlands by participation of Champions clubs from France and Netherland.
 It was a great milestone for Al Ahly volleyball to move its excellence to global level; Europe, not only locally and continentally.

-During this era; the squad formation was: Nour Attia, Mahmoud Farag, Ibrahim Fakhr Eldin, Ring Lual (Sudanese player), Ihab Fakhr Eldin, Ahmed Zakaria, Shaaban Khalifa, Mohamed Shaarawy, Gomaa AbdelHamid, Tarik Farid, Mamdouh Ismail, Wagih Hamdy, Ayman Fakhr Eldin, Reda ElGhazali, Ahmed AlShamoty, Khaled AlShamoty.
+During this era; the squad formation was: Nour Attia, Mahmoud Farag, Ibrahim Fakhr Eldin, Ring Lual (Sudanese player), Ihab Fakhr Eldin, Ahmed Zakaria, Shaaban Khalifa, Mohamed Shaarawy, Gomaa Abdel Hamid, Tarik Farid, Mamdouh Ismail, Wagih Hamdy, Ayman Fakhr Eldin, Reda El Ghazali, Ahmed Al Shamoty, Khaled Al Shamoty.
 Tawfik Shehab and Ihab Fakhr Eldin coach the team in this era.